Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                     - you can leave manual for the scaling option and select the number 1
             - You can scale the resources based on **Azure Service Bus que**
                 - Find the resource `service bus` from main resources.
 Once you hit create - it will take you to the `create namespace` page
+                - Once the `resource is created go to it || scaling`
+                    - Under instance limits select minimum as 1 and maximum as 3
+                    - `resource name || add rule`